nicorichard/ICDeviceBrowserTest/README.md

 # ICDeviceBrowserTest

-Minimal reproducible example of a potential iOS 18 bug affecting the ICDeviceBrowser
+Minimal reproducible example of a potential iOS 18 (beta) bug affecting the ICDeviceBrowser